Carmilla into Greek:

 Evidently, a sexual attraction implication on Carmilla’s part does exist in TTa, as well, but it is heightened in TTb.
 By contrast, TTb keeps Carmilla’s feelings barely intimate, with occasional fits of passion in TTa stemming from her vampirism and her need for rejuvenation after drinking Laura’s blood, which keeps the story closer to a gothic fairytale and a tale of horror, enhancing the supernatural.
 TTb, by contrast, addresses people who are used to horror and are not prejudiced against queer sexuality; it builds a blooming relationship between Laura and Carmilla, while TTb Laura’s love is rather unrequited.

 The covers of the two target versions seem particularly indicative of the intended narrative, prevailing in the two target publications.
-The TTa publication highlights the supernatural vs. the TTb cover favours sexuality, although some questionnaire respondents commented that TTb evokes horror, too, due to the dripping red letters on the cover, as well as the queer due to the feminine cupid figure that possibly evoked the implication of female love in the story.
+The TTa publication highlights the supernatural vs. the TTb cover which favours sexuality, although some questionnaire respondents commented that TTb evokes horror, too, due to the dripping red letters on the cover, as well as the queer due to the feminine cupid figure that possibly evoked the implication of female love in the story.

 5. Questionnaire and results

 The questionnaire implements the emic perspective (revealing lay people’s view on conveyed implications and as suggested, it was created on Google Forms and addressed 16 respondents.
-It selected examples from the analysis and asked respondents judgement questions to be answered on the basis of their intuition in Greek.
+It selected examples from the analysis and asked respondents’ judgement questions to be answered on the basis of their intuition in Greek.
 The intention was to check the validity of the etic approach to the data, as presented in the analysis section.
 The intention was to selectively check six example pairs with lay person’s views; respondents were translation postgraduate students of the Department of English Language and Literature, who were not familiar with the research conducted.
 The final questions dealt with the book covers.
 It presented the book covers of the two publications and asked respondents to describe the implications following from the design and picture of each book cover, with respect to the themes discussed in this study.

 To measure acknowledgement of the horror implication, the questionnaire asked which member of a pair of fragments was scarier and threatening to the reader, on a scale from 1 to 5, where 1 was the ‘least scary’ and 5 the ‘scariest’ of all.
 The examples were retrieved from the data analysis and appear in Greek, in the following figures.
 This was because respondents did not need a backtranslation.

 The first question of the questionnaire dealt with question 2 of the analysis, which describes a feeling of terror in the context of the story described by the ST fragment, ‘It [terror] seemed to deepen by time, and communicated itself to the room and the very furniture that had encompassed the apparition’.
 The questionnaire asked respondents which rendition of ST item ‘apparition’ was scarier and threatening.
 Most respondents favoured TTb, which reveals that the ghastly form Laura saw was not a figment of her imagination causing an unsettling feeling, but some kind of a ‘horrifying presence’.
-In Figure 1, this is manifested by the higher columns o the right (version b).
+In Figure 1, this is manifested by the higher columns on the right (version b).

 Figure 1.
 Example 2 results